Soba and Ramen are Different Things or the Same Thing?

 Actually, there are 7 major Soba dishes in Japan.
 They are “Yaki Soba (焼きそば)”, “Shina Soba (支那そば)”, “Chuka Soba (中華そば)”, “Abura Soba (油そば)”, “Maze Soba (まぜそば)”, “Okinawa Soba (沖縄そば)”, and “Nihon Soba (日本そば)”.

-For those who don’t know much about these Japanese noodle dishes, today I want to talk about the difference between them.
+For those who don’t know much about these Japanese noodle dishes, today I will talk about the difference between them.

 Yaki Soba (焼きそば)